Author Archives: Sandeep Verma

 • Code Injections

-On the authentication and validation front, bank APIs must have strong security standards in place to avoid any gaps.
+On the authentication and validation front, bank APIs must have strong security standards to avoid gaps.
 Banking institutions cannot afford even the slightest gaps in authentication protocols because such gaps can be vulnerable to code injections by attackers.
 Using such gaps, attackers may send a script to a banking application’s server via an API request.
 This may lead to Account Takeover (ATO) incidents and put the application’s internals at risk—it may delete data and plant false information in the application environment.

 • Encryption and Data Integrity